-If an employee has knowledge of or a concern of illegal or dishonest fraudulent activity, the employee should immediately contact a direct supervisor or the Library Director.
+If an employee has knowledge of or a concern of illegal or dishonest fraudulent activity, the employee should immediately contact a direct supervisor, Library Director or if the issue involves the Library Director, the employee may go directly to the Library Board for assistance.
 The employee must exercise sound judgment to avoid baseless allegations.
 An employee who intentionally files a false report of wrongdoing will be subject to corrective action, up to and including termination.